 The success of the educational program in meeting the needs of the students and faculty depends upon the quantity, scope, and quality of the materials available in the collection.
 The selection of any item will be made on the basis of that item's contribution to these needs.
 Materials, whether purchased or donated, will be considered individually and selected for their strengths based on the following criteria:

-A. Authoritativeness and reputation of the author and/or publisher.
+- A. Authoritativeness and reputation of the author and/or publisher. - B. Timeliness, permanence, and relevance of the item to the curriculum. - C. Accuracy of content.